Note: My general statement of faith can be found here.

 5. True Israel Is Christ Himself – Israel has its fulfillment and continuation in Christ (Gal 3:16.
 28-29; Ro 2:28-29; Eph 2:11-22; Ro 9:6-8).
 Through Christ, Israel continues as a spiritual nation, which is the Church (1 Pe 2:4-10).
 The Church is New Israel in Christ.
 Indeed, Christ Himself is New Israel.
 This means that the OT covenant promises and prophecies regarding the nation of Israel are fulfilled in Him.
 In regard to the land promises, they too are fulfilled in Christ and the kingdom of His Church, which continues in the New Earth of the “New Heaven and the New Earth” which is the Eternal Kingdom (Rev 21:1-2; 2 Pe 3:13; He 11:10, 14-16; 12:22; 13:14).

 Only Christ fulfilled the will of God.
 He alone fulfilled what Israel could not.
 Accordingly, only Christ has the right to bear the name Israel.
 He’s a nation of one (Gal 3:16).
-Believers are spiritual Jews in Him as spiritual offspring (Gal 3:26-29; 1 Pe 3:5; Ro 2:28-29; Ro 9:6-8).
-The nature of Israel changed with Christ’s fulfillment — from physical and earthly to spiritual.
+Believers are spiritual Jews in Him as spiritual offspring.
+Or put another way, we are spiritual offspring of Abraham in Christ (Gal 3:26-29; 1 Pe 2:5; Ro 2:28-29; Ro 9:6-8; Ro 4:13; Ro 4:16-18).
+The nature of Israel changed with Christ’s fulfillment — from physical and earthly to spiritual and heavenly.
 As the Church, we are a spiritual kingdom (Col 1:13).